Imitation Learning from Pixel-Level Demonstrations by HashReward: Experiment

 \subsection{Results}

-Experimental results in Atari are reported in Table~\ref{tab:results}, and that of the major methods in MuJoCo are shown in Figure~\ref{fig:mujoco-res}.
-More results including learning curves in Atari and the performances of other contenders in MuJoCo are reported in the appendix.
+Experimental results in Atari are reported in Table~\ref{tab:atari_results} and Figure~\ref{fig:atari-res}, and that of the major methods in MuJoCo are shown in Table~\ref{tab:mujoco_results} and Figure~\ref{fig:mujoco-res}.
+More results including the performances of other contenders are reported in the supplementary material.

 We can observe that VAIL outperforms GAIL on most environments, and achieves near-expert performance on \textit{UpNDown} and \textit{Hopper}, but still fails compared with HashReward.
-For variants of GAIL, GAIL-AE outperform GAIL on several environments, but fails on most compared with VAIL and HashReward.
+GIRIL achieves the best performance in {\it BeamRider}, {\it SpaceInvaders} and {\it Reacher}, but its behavior is also unsatisfactory in some environments.
+For variants of GAIL, GAIL-AE outperform GAIL on several environments, but fail on most compared with VAIL and HashReward.
 Meanwhile, GAIL-UH only achieve satisfactory performance on \textit{BeamRider}, \textit{Humanoid} and \textit{Reacher}.
 It also evinces that without supervision, the change of feature could confuse the discriminator training.
 HashReward-AE outperforms GAIL on most games, while remains a gap compared with HashReward.
 This demonstrates that hashing is necessary for HashReward even with supervision.
-As expected, HashReward outperform its contenders significantly and achieve the best performance on most of environments (13/15 in Atari, 3/5 in MuJoCo), meanwhile gains expert-level reward on \textit{Boxing}, \textit{Qbert}, \textit{SpaceInvaders}, \textit{UpNDown}, \textit{Zaxxon} and \textit{Hopper}.
+As expected, HashReward outperform its contenders significantly and achieve the best performance on most of environments (12/15 in Atari, 3/5 in MuJoCo), meanwhile gains expert-level reward on \textit{Boxing}, \textit{Qbert}, \textit{SpaceInvaders}, \textit{UpNDown}, \textit{Zaxxon} and \textit{Hopper}.

-It can be concluded that GAIL could not be improved with simple unsupervised DR; also the usage of supervision only from discriminator (regular term of loss in VAIL) to enhance DR part is not enough; besides, another potential reason for not that satisfactory results of VAIL on Atari is that its discriminator does not utilize action signal, which is of a great importance signal for these games~\citep{DBLP:journals/corr/abs-1810-10593}; and HashReward provides a powerful approach for tackling high-dimensional IL problems, which can encourage the learner to generate expert comparable policies in challenging IL tasks.
+It can be concluded that GAIL could not be improved with simple unsupervised DR; also the usage of supervision only from discriminator (regular term of loss in VAIL) to enhance DR part is not enough; besides, another potential reason for not that satisfactory results of VAIL on Atari is that its discriminator does not utilize action signal, which is of a great importance signal for these games~\citep{DBLP:journals/corr/abs-1810-10593}; meanwhile, although GIRIL achieves decent performance on some environments, it does not solve DR problems directly, which may limit its performance; and HashReward provides a powerful approach for tackling high-dimensional IL problems, which can encourage the learner to generate expert comparable policies in challenging IL tasks.